Qimen Caixia (Sunrise Keemun)

 - Harvest Time

-The local tea bush cultivar is known for having especially small leaves (xiao zhu ye zhong).
-The dry leaves of organic black tea made from this bush appear dense and tightly curled but when infused they reveal themselves to be soft and tender, yielding an aroma that is both subtle and persistent.
-Their flavor lacks the tannic heaviness of other black tea, instead its infusion is refreshingly delicate with the clean complexity of light brown sugar.
+The local tea cultivar is remarkable for having especially small leaves, giving it the name Qimen Xiao Chu Ye Zhong (Qimen Small Leaf Tea Bush).
+The dry leaves of black tea made from this bush appear dense and tightly curled, but when infused, they reveal themselves to be soft and tender, yielding an aroma that is both subtle and persistent.
+Their flavor lacks the tannic heaviness of other black teas.
+Instead, its infusion is refreshingly delicate with the clean complexity of light brown sugar.

-Historically Qimen County’s black tea has used leaves that were picked after the middle of April and chopped them during processing.
-In the last decade qimen producers have started to use unbroken, early Spring leaf, like those typically reserved for high-end green tea.
-This new technique requires more skill but better result.
-Qimen Caixia is an example of this kind of tea.
-Its one bud and one leaf configuration poses a problem a problem to the tea crafter.
-Because the bud is made up of many layers of small leaves, the crafter must carefully control the conditions of oxidation so that every layer of leaf is fully and evenly oxidized.
-When oxidation is well controlled, the tea will not sour, rather it will develop the sweetness and complex flowery aroma exemplified by Qimen Caixia.
+The one bud and two leaves configuration of Qimen Caixia’s young leaf material poses a problem to the tea maker.
+Because the bud is made up of many layers of small leaves, the tea maker must carefully control the conditions of oxidation (moisture, temperature, etc.) so that every layer of the buds is evenly oxidized.
+When oxidation is well controlled, the tea will not sour.
+Rather, it develops the sweetness and complex flowery aroma exemplified by Qimen Caixia.